AbrarAlzubaidi/Registration-Django/Document.md

 ## Templates

-all templates i used use jinja (template language).
+in all templates i use jinja (template language).

 - account app templates [here](./accounts/templates/)
   - `login.html`: login template have form for login (username and password)